 - Misconduct allegations require the agency to prove that misconduct by a preponderance of the evidence.
 This generally means that the agency must show that the misconduct more than likely happened (a 51% or greater likelihood).

 - Non-performance allegations require a considerably lower burden of proof, called substantial evidence.
 As this burden of proof weighs heavily in favor of the agency, the employee must put forth greater evidence that shows that non-performance is a non-issue.

 We can help you understand which burden of proof applies in your situation and what we must do to build a comprehensive, persuasive case to support your claim.

 Receiving a Proposal for a Removal, Downgrade, or Suspension is a traumatic experience, usually exemplifying the lowest point in a Federal Employee’s career, and sometimes even his or her life.
 If the Proposal is for Removal, the stress is amplified in that an entire career, and everything one has worked for is now in real jeopardy.

 At this office, we understand the seriousness of such an action and do everything in our power to fight the Proposal.
 We are knowledgeable and experienced attorneys and have learned “tricks of the trade” that no other firms would know unless well versed in the field.
 We think creatively, and often advise our clients to take steps to proactively defend against these actions.

-What distinguishes this firm from others is that our primary attorneys who work here have over a decade of experience in all matters concerning disciplinary actions, performance actions and the Merit Systems Protection Board.
+What distinguishes this firm from others is that our primary attorneys have over a decade of experience in all matters concerning disciplinary actions, performance actions, and the Merit Systems Protection Board.